 With just 4 days to explore London, I’d recommend staying somewhere fairly central or with good connections to minimise the amount of time you need to travel back and forth every morning and evening.
 Some good areas to stay are the West End, Shoreditch, Bloomsbury, Fitzroy, St Pauls and Earls Court.

-However, if your budget doesn’t allow for somewhere quite that central, London is still a very well connected city and public transport runs regularly so you won’t have a problem getting anywhere on this itinerary.
-You might just have to wake up a little earlier in the mornings!
+However, if your budget doesn’t allow for somewhere quite that central, London is still a very well-connected city and public transport runs regularly so you won’t have a problem getting anywhere on this itinerary.
+You might just have to wake up a little earlier in the morning!